warambil/techblog/src/content/typescript-why-is-so-important.md

 }
 ```

-If we do not know what type of data it would be, we could use the _nothing_ keyword.
+If we do not know what type of data it would be, we could use the _unknown_ keyword.
 In this case, TypeScript does not control what it comes in it.
 However, its type must be verified before being assigend to any other type.

 ```typescript
 let input: unknown